TACC/HPC_Tips/README.md

       $ /path/to/HPCTips/bin/showTips -n 1
       $ /path/to/HPCTips/bin/showTips -w
       $ /path/to/HPCTips/bin/showTips -a
+      $ /path/to/HPCTips/bin/showTips -c
+      $ /path/to/HPCTips/bin/showTips -h

-Where -n # prints a particular tip, -w disables any warning and -a prints all tips.
+Where -n # prints a particular tip, -w disables any warning, -a prints all tips, -c reports the configuration and -h prints the help message.

 8) Install **showTips** program and the HPC_Tips modulefile on your system